 According to Global Knowledge, the most popular Cisco certifications are CCNA and CCNP.
 Both are focused on Routing and Switching – the difference lies in the certification levels (CCNA is Associate, and CCNP is Professional).
 CCNA is also the second most popular certification worldwide.
 There are no formal prerequisites for these IT certification programs, too – however, having some basic knowledge of networking and IP addressing is greatly encouraged.
 All Cisco certifications are valid for three years – to recertify, you can either earn continuing education points during that time or pass a special exam once your certification expires.

 Choosing the best IT certifications for beginners is a great step towards your dream career – however, it’s not the whole journey.
 Statistics show that the best-paid specialists do not stop after getting one certification, no matter how impressive it is: they get cross-certified and explore various areas of the sector they’re working in.
 For example, Google Certified Professional Cloud Architects are highly likely to also be AWS Certified Solutions Architects – which is only logical, as the two are currently the highest paying IT certifications in North America.

-We encourage you not to limit yourself with one certification as well – pick one for a strong start, and keep stepping up!
+Look at it this way: there are a lot of good certifications to have.
+Therefore, the question is not which one to get, but which one to start with.
+We encourage you not to limit yourself with one certification – pick one for a strong start, and keep stepping up!
 Ambition and professional growth are just as important as industry knowledge – and your future employers will appreciate it without a doubt.